thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 same idea applies to function and then it's called `arguments`, they both work in the same way but with a different syntax.

-TK

-Since information can only travel _down_ from parents to children, whenever I need to share something between them, I imagine that piece as moving _up_ into a bigger box that contains all the boxes that need such information, in React jargon we're "lifting state up", but this can be applied to other things too, such as variables or functions (this is a great way to think about Context, see the upcoming PART 3).

-The box is created on the first _render_ and that's when _state_ (and a few other things, see the upcoming PART 2) is initialized, the box is only _created_ once, so state is also only initialized once.

-Since a component is a function, on every render it gets executed again and the box is re-created, but since it contained some important information, that's kept safe, so I imagine it as being recycled rather than fully destroyed and remade.
+Within components information can only travel _down_ from parents to children.
+In other words, children can access their parent's data and state, but not the other way around, and the way we share that information is through `props`.

+I imagine this directional sharing of information as boxes within boxes.
+With the inner-most box being able to absorb the parent's data.

+The box must first be created though, and this happens on `render`, where the default value is given to `state` and just like with functions, all the code within the component is executed.
+In my mental model this is equivalent to the box being _created_.

+Subsequequent renders, or `rerenders`, execute all the code in the component again, recalculating variables, recreating functions and so on.
+Everything except for `state` is brand new on each render, which value is always maintained unless updated directly by a `set` method.

+In my mental model I see rerendering as recycling the box since most of it is recreated, but its still the same box due to React keeping track of the component's state.

-Whenever a box is recycled, so are all of its children.
-This can happen because of a state change in itself, or a props change from the parent.
-Most optimizations are about avoiding unnecessary renders (see PART 2).
+Whenever a box is recycled so are all the boxes within it, its children.
+This can happen because the component's state was modified or a prop changed.

+Remember that a state or prop changing means the information the user sees is outdated, and React always wants to keep the UI updated so it rerenders the component that must show the new data.

 By using these mental models I feel confident when working with React.
 They help me visualize what can be a maze of code into a comprehensive mental map.
-It also dimistifies React and brings it to a level I'm much more comfortable with, that is simple JavaScript functions.
+It also dimistifies React and brings it to a level I'm much more comfortable with.

 React is not that complex once you start understanding the core principles behind it and create some ways to imagine how your code works.

-?? question, if props don't change, does React still re renders? because of a parent re-render ??

 ---

-This was a long post with a lot of useful information.
-I didn't set myself to write a "learn React basics" article but that's the article it wanted to be.
-I hope it's useful to you and it was as enjoyable to read as it was to write!
+This article was quite hard to write.
+I realized that I understand React intuitively and putting that understading into words was challenging.
+I hope it was useful to you and it was as enjoyable to read as it was to write!

+Some of the explanations given in this article are simplifications, for example there are more things that are not re-executed on every render such as useEffect, useCallback and useMemo hooks.
+My complete mental model is more complex than I could explain in a single article, to stay tuned for PART 2 and 3.

-I'm working on PART 2 which will go more in-depth into React's API such as useMemo, useCallback and of course, useEffect, as well as how to use a more advanced mental model to improve your app's performance.
-PART 3 will focus in high-level features such as Context and I'll write about the exact mental model I use for all of React.
+Part 2 will focus on an in-depth model of React's API, such as useMemo, useCallback and useEffect as well as how to use a mental model to improve your React app's performance.
+Part 3 will focus on high-level features such as Context and a summary of the exact and complete mental model I use for React.

-If you'd like to read the next 2 parts please consider subscribing to my newsletter, I only email for new articles and will never spam you.
+If you'd like to read the next 2 parts consider subscribing to my newsletter, I only email for new articles and will never spam you.